 Stick to foods that avoid artificial colorings, additives, and chemical preservatives.
 While preservatives are necessary in dry food as it is stored for long periods of time, some are better than others.6 Dr. Hofve advises avoiding preservatives like BHA, BHT, and ethoxyquin.
 Instead, look for dog foods that use a more natural preservative, such as rosemary.

 Is it over-processed?

-Most dog food is processed to some degree, but the less a food is processed, the more bioavailable its nutrients are for your dog.
+Most dog food is processed to some degree, but often, the less food is processed, the more bioavailable its nutrients are for your dog.
 Ask your vet if freeze-dried foods or even freeze-dried pieces within the kibble are right for your Yorkie.
-Try to avoid meat-meals and animal byproducts as these tend to be overly-processed.
+Whole meat may be better than meat meals and animal byproducts as these tend to be overly processed.

 Vitamins and minerals need to be bioavailable for a dog’s normal body function,9 and these usually come in the form of whole foods.
 Food needs to contain minerals such as: calcium, phosphorus, potassium, sodium, iron, zinc, and magnesium—to name a few.
 Important vitamins include thiamine (Vitamin B1), riboflavin (Vitamin B2), niacin, Vitamin B12, choline, and Vitamin A, Vitamin B, Vitamin D, and Vitamin E.

 >> Read more: Best Wet Dog Food for Senior Dogs